A guide to choosing between the two treks

 Everest Base Camp elevation

-The Everest Base Camp trek starts at 2,860 m in Lukla and ends at the Everest Base Camp itself, which stands 5,364 m above sea level.
-Base camp isn’t actually the highest point on the trek though; the next day we hike up Kala Patthar (‘Black Rock’), which is 5,643 m above sea level.
-That means we ascend a total of 2,836 m during the trek, which is almost three vertical kilometres!
-The cross-section map below shows the elevations of the various settlements and landmarks on the Everest Base Camp route.
+The Everest Base Camp trek starts at 2,860 m in Lukla.
+Everest Base Camp itself stands 5,364 m above sea level.
+But base camp isn’t actually the highest point on the trek; we also hike up Kala Patthar (‘Black Rock’), which is 5,643 m above sea level.

 Annapurna Circuit elevation